alan-turing-institute/TCPDBench/README.md

 Change point detection focuses on accurately detecting moments of abrupt change in the behavior of a time series.
-While many methods for change point detection exists, past research has paid little attention to the evaluation of existing algorithms on real-world data.
+While many methods for change point detection exist, past research has paid little attention to the evaluation of existing algorithms on real-world data.
 This work introduces a benchmark study and a dataset ([TCPD](https://github.com/alan-turing-institute/TCPD)) that are explicitly designed for the evaluation of change point detection algorithms.
-We hope that our work becomes a proving ground for the evaluation and development of change point detection algorithms that work well in practice.
+We hope that our work becomes a proving ground for the comparison and development of change point detection algorithms that work well in practice.

 This repository contains the code necessary to evaluate and analyze a